Repair a broken electrical switch yourself and save time and money

 • Use long nose pliers to bend the end of each wire into a hook.
 Make sure the hook is tight enough to fit around the terminal screw.

-• Unscrew the terminal screws of the new switch until they are difficult to turn.
+• When wiring a 3-way switch, first screw the terminal screws of the new switch until they are difficult to turn.

 • Connect the ground wire to the green screw.